lylethic/book-graphql/README.md

 # Book CRUD with React, NodeJS, GraphQL with Apollo

 This project is a simple CRUD (Create, Read, Update, Delete) application for managing books.
 It is built using ReactJS on the front-end and GraphQL with Apollo Client for handling data fetching, state management, and communication with the server.
+This project is developed for internal use only.

 ## 🚀 Features